lmuntaner/tech-introduction-product-people/docs/databases/relational.md

 9 | 4 | 9
 10 | 6 | 9

 Each of this rows has `book_id` 9.
-Which is And the Hippos Were Boiled in Their Tanks.
+Which is *And the Hippos Were Boiled in Their Tanks*.

 There are two relationships with this book.
 The first one with `author_id` 4, which is Jack Kerouac.
 The second one with `author_id` 6 which is William Burroughs.

-That there are two relationships can be read that the book with `id` 9, has two writers.
+If you think about it, a many-to-many relationship is two one-to-many relationships with an intermediate table.

+* A relation book-writer belongs to a writer.
+* A writer can have many relations.
+* A relation book-writer belongs to a book.
+* A book can have many relations.

+## Review

+**Table:** A collection of a single resource.

+**Row:** A single entity of a resource.

+**Column:** An attribute of the resources.

+**Schema:** The list of tables with the columns and their details.

+**Relationships among tables:** One-to-many, one-to-one and many-to-many.